GM and union reach tentative deal that could end strike

 The deal, which the union says offers "major gains" for workers, was hammered out after months of bargaining but won't bring an immediate end to the strike by 49,000 hourly workers.
 They will likely stay on the picket lines for at least two more days as two union committees vote on the deal, after which the members will have to approve.

+The strike did show that the union still has power in the auto industry.
+"I think economically the UAW will do just fine in this agreement," Schwartz said.

+Early on, GM offered new products in Detroit and Lordstown, Ohio, two of the four U.S. cities where it planned to close factories.

-The company offered to build a new electric pickup truck to keep the Detroit-Hamtramck plant open and to build an electric vehicle battery factory in or near Lordstown, Ohio, where GM is closing an assembly plant.
+The company said it would build a new electric pickup truck to keep the Detroit-Hamtramck plant open and to build an electric vehicle battery factory in or near Lordstown, Ohio, where GM is closing an assembly plant.
 The battery factory would employ far fewer workers and pay less money than the assembly plant.

+Clarence Trinity, a worker at GM's engine and transmission plant in the Detroit suburb of Romulus, Michigan, said the deal sounds good, "But I have to see it in writing or hear from the leaders."

+Trinity said he can't figure out why it took 31 days for the strike to end.
+"I don't understand what General Motors was expecting to get out of us.
+Maybe they didn't expect us to strike.
+Maybe they didn't expect us to strike this long."

 GM and the union have been negotiating at a time of troubling uncertainty for the U.S. auto industry.
 Driven up by the longest economic expansion in American history, auto sales appear to have peaked and are now heading in the other direction.
 GM and other carmakers are also struggling to make the transition to electric and autonomous vehicles.